QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 For the following example, we use the fact that the physical interface of sys-firewall, facing sys-net, is eth0.
 Furthermore, we assume that the target VM running the web server has the IP address 10.137.0.xx and that the IP address of sys-firewall is 10.137.1.z.

-In the sys-firewall VM's Terminal, add a DNAT chain to route traffic on its outside interface for the service to the qube:
+In the sys-firewall VM's Terminal, add a DNAT chain that will contain routing rules:

 ```
 nft add chain qubes custom-dnat-qubeDEST '{ type nat hook prerouting priority filter +1 ; policy accept; }'